mosajjal/blog/content/posts/2022-12-29-books-i-read.md

 ## 8, Malware Data Science (ISBN: 1593278594)

 Malware Data Science was a great read for me.
 I've always held the feeling that infosec peeps are going to become specialized data scientists one way or another, and this book was the right read for me to shape that view around analyzing malware.
-I started a few pet projects and initiatives based on this book as pet projects.
+I started a few pet projects and initiatives based on this book.
 I also saw through the business model of a few cybersecurity companies that use basic ML techniques spelled out in this book.

 ## 7, Crypto Dictionary (ISBN: 9781718501409)